-There have been studies that suggest dose escalation uniformly in time, to counter accelerated repopulation (see, for example, Wang and Li 2005 for prostate cancer and Huang et al. 2012 for cervical cancer).
-However, our paper primarily suggests dose intensification over time to counter the increased repopulation toward the end of treatment.
+There have been studies that suggest dose escalation uniformly in time, in order to counter accelerated repopulation (see, for example, [54] for prostate cancer and [19] for cervical cancer).
+However, our paper primarily suggests dose intensification over time to counter the increased repopulation towards the end of treatment.
 Dose intensification has now been recommended by many studies, though in other contexts.
-The Norton-Simon hypothesis (Norton and Simon 1977, 1986) suggests increasing the dose intensity over the course of chemotherapy because of a Gompertzian tumor growth assumption.
-This work, however, dealt with chemotherapy and thus did not make use of the LQ model.
-Other studies suggest dose intensification to capitalize on the increased sensitivity of the tumor to radiation toward the end of treatment (Hethcote and Waltman 1973, Almquist and Banks 1976, Marks and Dewhirst 1991, Wein et al. 2000).
-In Marks and Dewhirst (1991) and Wein et al. (2000), a spherical tumor model consisting of a hypoxic core and an outer rim of well-nourished cells was used to analyze alternative fractionation schemes.
-The effect of radiation response, e.g., tumor shrinkage, here led to accelerated growth of the tumor toward the end of treatment.
-Our approach differs from these studies in that accelerated repopulation is modeled by letting the rate of repopulation depend directly on the number of cells in the tumor volume.
-A few studies indicate the effectiveness of concomitant boost therapy for head and neck cancers (Harari 1992, Ang and Peters 1992), where increased radiation is delivered at the end of treatment.
+The Norton-Simon hypothesis ([38, 39]) suggests increasing the dose intensity over the course of chemotherapy due to a Gompertzian tumor growth assumption.
+This work however dealt with chemotherapy and thus did not make use of the LQ model.
+Other studies suggest dose intensification to capitalize on the increased sensitivity of the tumor to radiation towards the end of treatment ([18, 1, 32, 55]).
+In [32] and [55], a spherical tumor model consisting of a hypoxic core and an outer rim of well-nourished cells was used to analyze alternative fractionation schemes.
+The effect of radiation response, e.g., tumor shrinkage, here led to accelerated repopulation is modeled by letting the rate of repopulation depend directly on the number of cells in the tumor volume.
+A few studies indicate the effectiveness of concomitant boost therapy for head and neck cancers ([17, 2]), where increased radiation is delivered at the end of treatment.
 These results seem to be consistent with the analysis in this paper.